|Symptoms Emergency treatment Prevention|

 Hair and skin loss – Some particularly sensitive cats can receive chemical burns from topical flea products.
 Mild cases result in hair loss, more severe cases will also cause a loss of skin.

-Contact dermatitis is a localised reaction to the product, symptoms can include tingling, itching and scratching, redness, rash and in more severe cases blistering and ulceration.
+Contact dermatitis – A local reaction to the product.
+Symptoms can include tingling, itching and scratching, redness, rash and in more severe cases blistering and ulceration.

-Some cats can be poisoned when they are either treated with a dog flea product deliberately or when they inadvertently come into contact with flea products for dogs.
+Poisoning-Some cats can be poisoned when they are either treated with a dog flea product deliberately or when they inadvertently come into contact with a dog who has been recently treated.
 This usually occurs in households with dogs and cats who sleep together, share bedding etc. Always be very, very careful when you are treating a dog for fleas if you have a cat in the house.
 Common symptoms include drooling, ear twitching, ataxia (wobbly gait), muscle tremors, seizures.
-This is a medical emergency and must be treated by a veterinarian immediately.
+Immediate veterinary treatment for a poisoned cat.

 Even products for cats can cause toxicity, watch for signs such as drooling, ataxia, tremors, and seizures.